 3. Do know how much you actually can afford to spend on your extension.
 Understand the extreme that your cash flow will extend to this project since there may be some additional expenses beyond the quote that the contractor provides to you if unexpected issues occur during the project.

 7. Don’t pay a contractor the entire cost of the project upfront.
 You may hire the best contractor in your area, but this does not mean that you should pay the entire cost of the project before work begins.
-Safeguard yourself against issues, disagreements and dishonesty by paying only small portions at a time throughout the project.
+Safeguard yourself against issues, disagreements, and dishonesty by paying only small portions at a time throughout the project.
 By doing this, the contractor has an extra incentive to please you with his or her work.

 Consider these do’s and don’ts while you plan for a home extension project, and it will turn out in an ideal manner.
 Your additional space will last for years and increase the value of your house.
+We provide a range of services including kitchen renovation, bathroom renovation, laundry renovation, and tiles installation.